zippkidd/100-days-of-code/r1-log.md

 ### R1D19
 Working on my digital portfolio.
 Using the Bootstrap grid to create a showcase section.
 Figured out how to layer the rows on top of each other so that I can remove the opacity with :hover of the top screenshot layer to show a description of the project.

+### R1D20
+Worked on a mobile friendly alternative to the layered grid rows using bootstrap media breakpoints.
+Went through the great interactive tutorials cssgridgarden and flexboxfroggy to get a feel of how to structure my grid without bootstrap

+### R1D21
+My portfolio's showcase section grid is functioning the way I want it to!
+Such a great feeling.
+Next up is populating it with my projects.